How To Start a Song

 Look at that and think about how you could proceed.
 Is this a question asked by a toy?
 Is it asked by a child?
 What if you replaced “toys” with “I”?
 “Why can’t I breath” or, change it again, “Why I Breathe”.
 That’s how you can start with a title or phrase and come up with the name for your song.
 Once you have the name you can map out the rest of the sections with the storyline.

-3. Start by Playing an Instrument
+3. Start With an Instrument

 If you know how to play an instrument just start playing around with different chords and patterns.
 Inspiration can come via the harmonies produced by those chords and chord patterns.
 Let your mind wander freely along with the music and take note of any particular emotion or words that may pop up.